R1ck77/clojure-gembine/README.md

 ## Usage

-To make effective use of this code, you need to have a GEMBINE game already running in background, and it must *not be in tutorial mode*, which means you have to enter the GEMBINE minigame and restart it manually.
+To make effective use of this code, you need to have a full-screen GEMBINE game already running in background, and it must *not be in tutorial mode*, which means you have to enter the GEMBINE minigame and restart it manually.

+This program will also *not work* on multi-monitor setups!

 Without closing JYDGE but just putting it in background, run